yyjhao/docSum/report/report.md

 1. Ideas flow
 1. Each sentence presents some ideas
 1. Ideas are expressed through words and references
-1. Overlap of words signifies relation of ideas
+1. Overlap of words signifies relation, thus flow, of ideas

 We can then assume that a sentence is significant and expressing the main ideas, thus _summarizing_, if ideas from many other sentences flow to it.